Document Attestation - The Definitive Guide (2023)

 How do I know if I need an attestation?

-If you intend to use your public document abroad, chances are you need an attestation.
+If you intend to use your public document abroad, chances are you need some form of attestation.

 Properly certified documents are often a primary requirement to follow through on important processes abroad, such as applying for a job or when trying to pursue higher education.